20 Best YouTube Channels for Back-end and Front-end Engineers

 With passionate devs swooping left and right, a channel like Alex's really stands out.

-But don’t fret, Alex's channel isn't limited to mere technical talks.
+Alex's channel isn't limited to mere technical talks.
 As a bonus to dissecting code, he also talks about project management and productivity, with book recommendations and knowledge systems.
+His videos on software architecture, design patterns, and engineering best practices have garnered significant attention in the developer community.

 Popular videos to explore: